sergiorosendo/sale_price_prediction/README.md

 The initial notebooks are for data exploration, they explore the data's quality and help to understand the features's overall distribution before going into predictions.

 ### Model (2_notebook)
-Here the model is built, tested and interpreted.
-The steps are explained and logically organized.
+Here models are built, tested and interpreted.

 ## Rerunning the prediction
 It is possible to rerun the prediction process step by step.